The Killing Fields (film): Plot

 Several months after returning to New York City, Schanberg launches a personal campaign to locate Pran; he writes letters to several charities and maintains close contact with Pran's family in San Francisco.

 In Cambodia, Pran has become a forced labourer under the Khmer Rouge's "Year Zero" policy, a return to the agrarian ways of the past.
 Pran is also forced to attend propagandist classes where many undergo re-education.
 As intellectuals are made to disappear, Pran feigns simple-mindedness.
 Eventually, he escapes and stumbles upon one of the Pol Pot regime's Killing Fields before he is found unconscious on the riverside and taken in by a different cadre of Khmer Rouge.

-In 1976, Schanberg is awarded the fictional AIFPC journalism award (a stand-in for the real Schanberg's Pulitzer Prize) for his coverage of the Cambodian conflict, and he tells the audience that half the recognition for the award belongs to Pran.
-Rockoff confronts Schanberg and harshly accuses him of not doing enough to locate Pran and for using his friend to win the award.
-Although Schanberg initially defends his efforts, he ultimately admits that Pran stayed because of what Schanberg wanted.
+In 1976, Schanberg receives a prestigious award for his coverage of the Cambodian conflict and tells the audience that half the recognition belongs to Pran.
+Rockoff accuses Schanberg of not doing enough to locate Pran, suggesting he callously used him to win the award.
+Schanberg reluctantly admits Pran stayed because of what Schanberg wanted.

-Pran is shown living in a Khmer Rouge-held village led by a man named Phat, where he does household chores and tends to Phat's young son.
-Phat makes several attempts to test Pran's understanding of French and English, but Pran continues to hide his education, claiming to have been a taxi driver before the revolution.
-This ruse continues until Phat catches him at night listening to an English language radio broadcast.
-However, rather than punishing him, Phat confides in Pran about his distrust of the Khmer Rouge leadership, and asks him to take ward of his son in the event that he is killed.
-During the Khmer Rouge's border war with Vietnam, Pran discovers that Phat's son has American money and a map leading to safety.
-When Phat tries to stop the younger Khmer Rouge officers from killing several of his comrades, he is ignominiously shot.
-In the confusion, Pran escapes with four of Phat's comrades and they begin a long trek through the jungle with Phat's son.
-The group later splits and three of them head in a different direction; Pran continues following the map with the fourth man.
-However, Pran's companion activates a hidden land mine while holding the boy.
-As Pran pleads with the man to give him the boy, the mine goes off, killing the pair.
-Pran continues through the jungle alone until he eventually finds a Red Cross refugee camp near the border of Thailand.
-In the United States, Schanberg learns that Pran is alive and safe, and reunites with Pran at the Red Cross camp.
-Pran assures Schanberg of his forgiveness as the two embrace.
+Pran lives in a Khmer Rouge-held village led by a man named Phat, doing household chores and tending to Phat's young son.
+Phat probes Pran's understanding of French and English, but Pran continues to successfully hide his education, claiming to have been a taxi driver before the revolution.
+When Phat catches Pran listening to English language radio, he confides in Pran his distrust of the Khmer Rouge leadership, and asks him to take ward of his son in the event he is killed.

+During the Khmer Rouge's border war with Vietnam, Pran discovers Phat's son has American money and a map leading to safety.
+Phat is killed trying to stop younger Khmer Rouge officers from killing several of his comrades.
+In the confusion, Pran escapes into the jungle with four of Phat's comrades and his son.
+Three of the comrades split from the group and Pran continues following the map with the fourth man until the latter activates a land mine while holding the boy, killing them both.
+Pran continues alone and encounters a Red Cross refugee camp near the border with Thailand.
+Schanberg, informed Pran is alive, reunites with Pran at the Red Cross camp.
+Pran assures Schanberg of his forgiveness and the two embrace.